solipsis-project/mizu-documentation/pages/concepts.md

 - `query`: Evaluate the message as a query, returning the result.
 - `stream`: Load the message as a Stream (Mizu's name for a decentralized app).

+### Parameters

+If the message pointed to by the CID is a template, the values provided here replace the template's parameters prior to interpretation.

 ### Fragment

 Often, a Mizu action resolves to a structured object.
 We may want to identify only part of that object.
 The fragment tells us which part.

-### Parameters

-Additional paramaters that may affect how the message is evaluated.
-Not used for all URIs.

 ## Publishing Messages